 Mark's story is one of single-minded determination and personal motivation, goal setting, expedition planning, and team-work.
 He has been highly commended for his natural presence on screen through the BBC documentary and has been warmly received from the very start of a promising career in public speaking.
 He is now planning further expeditions, documentaries and books.

 Just 16 months after returning from his first epic trip, Mark set out on a new challenge: to cycle the length of the American Cordillera - the longest mountain range on the planet.
 Setting out from Anchorage in Alaska in June 2009, Mark not only cycled all the way down the spine of the Americas to Ushuaia in Argentina, but he also stopped along the way to climb the continent’s two highest peaks, Mt McKinley in Alaska and Aconcagua in Argentina.

-In 2017 in the true spirit of adventure and 3 years planning he embarked on his next mission, both physically and mentally and purely about performance he's attempting to cycle around the world in 80 days.
+In 2017 in the true spirit of adventure and 3 years planning he embarked on his next mission, both physically and mentally and purely about performance he attempted to cycle around the world in 80 days.
 And.. he did it in an incredible 78 days, 14 hours and 40 minutes a staggering 18,032 miles / 29,020 km.

 Up to 5,000 GBP